The great folks at Henry Repeating Arms Company sent me the .410 Lever Action Shotgun to review.

-After a slight sight adjustment made on the fully adjustable rear sight, this little weapon proved to be a great quick-shooting, short-to-medium range (even up to deer) sized game-getter.
+After a slight sight adjustment made on the fully adjustable rear sight, this little weapon proved to be a great quick-shooting, short-to-medium range (even up to smaller deer) sized game-getter.
 The above picture is of that four-shot group.
 One hole is actually two impacts.
 That would be venison in the freezer.

 Switching back to standard shotshells, I ran into some failure to eject issues.
 I sent a quick email to Henry, and a week later a new ejector arrived in my mailbox.
 This ejector had a slightly different shape and after a quick easy installation now the Henry Shotgun runs like a champ, kicking those spent shells out hard and a good distance away.

 Again, I don’t think this should be viewed as a demotion on the gun or manufacturer’s part.
 Firearms and the multitudes of ammo used in them can produce finicky outcomes, and the fact that Henry so quickly and conveniently made things right should be more of a sign towards a good product.
 After all, it’s a brand new gun, and hopefully these sorts of things help Henry learn and adjust as they should.